 At the spot that is believed to be the closest to where the Holy of Holies was, the tour comes upon a tiny room, hardly more than a widening of the narrow corridor, where Orthodox Jewish women are busy praying.
 Further on, another chamber conjures images of a Roman marketplace: pillars remain in front of what might have been a storefront.

 The tour exits in the Muslim Quarter of the old city: a rather abrupt transition from the dark cool of the tunnels to the glaring hot sun outside.
 I never felt like I was in any danger in the Muslim Quarter, yet two guards joined our tour as we exited, ready to escort us back to the Western Wall.
-Given that this was exactly where we walked the other day – without a guard and without any difficulty – on the Via Dolorosa, this seemed a bit paranoid to us, so we ditched the tour at that point.
+Given that this was exactly where we had walked a few days before – without a guard and without any difficulty – on the Via Dolorosa, this seemed a bit paranoid to us, so we ditched the tour at that point.

 If you’re interested in a deeper (no pun intended) look at the history of the Temple Mount, and you’re not particularly claustrophobic (the tunnel gets pretty narrow in places), then this tour is certainly worth an hour and a quarter of your time.